-In June 2017, the Sentinel Cerebral Protection System (Boston Scientific; previously Claret Medical, Inc.) was granted a de novo classification by the FDA (DEN160043; class II; product code: PUM) (FDA, 2016).
-The Sentinel system is a temporary catheter indicated for use as an embolic protection device to capture and remove thrombus/debris while performing transcatheter aortic valve replacement procedures.
+The Sentinel Cerebral Protection System (Boston Scientific; previously Claret Medical, Inc.) is a temporary catheter indicated for use as an embolic protection device to capture and remove thrombus/debris while performing transcatheter aortic valve replacement procedures.
 The diameters of the arteries at the site of filter placement should be between 9 mm to 15 mm for the brachiocephalic and 6.5 mm to 10 mm in the left common carotid.
-The new classification applies to this device and substantially equivalent devices of this generic type.